edgedb/easy-edgedb/README.md

 - Concatenate the two strings if they exist, and
 - Return what we have if one is an empty set?

-In other words, how to add `{'Buda-Peth', 'Bistritz'}' to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty?
+In other words, how to add `{'Buda-Peth', 'Bistritz'}` to another set and return the original `{'Buda-Peth', 'Bistritz'}` if the second is empty?

 To do that we can use the so-called [coalescing operator](https://www.edgedb.com/docs/edgeql/funcops/set#operator::COALESCE), which is written `??`.
 The explanation for the operator is nice and simple: